Back to Home

 Static Rule Engines

-Rules rely on historical signatures; new attack variants enjoy a “zero-day window” that can last weeks.
+Rules rely on historical signatures; new attack variants enjoy a "zero-day window" that can last weeks.
+By the time rules are updated, fraudsters have already moved on to new techniques.

 Post-Event Reconciliation

 Detecting fraud once the billing cycle closes is like finding a leak after the tank is empty.
 Chargebacks, customer churn, and regulator fines follow.
+Real-time detection is no longer optional—it's essential.

 Siloed Monitoring